-Many cat foods contain liver, because this organ boosts production of Vitamin A. It’s best to leave liver alone as a sole ingredient, though.
+Many cat foods contain liver, because this organ boosts the production of Vitamin A. It’s best to leave the liver alone as a sole ingredient, though.

 Feeding a whole animal liver to your cat can cause an excess of Vitamin A. It’s easy for your pet to get too much of a good thing.
 Vitamin A poisoning will have a dramatic impact on your cat’s bones.

 Your cat’s joints will become extremely stiff, and may even start to grow in unnatural positions.
 This will be painful, and prevent your cat from eating and grooming.
 Eventually, your cat may even find their limbs fusing with their spine, causing paralysis.